Berenddeperend/blog/src/projects/pen-plotting.md

 {% image "pen-plotting/waves-first.JPG", "waves" %}

-However when multiple lines overlap, it's still very obvious that my printer still thinks it's working with plastic:
+[//]: # (However when multiple lines overlap, it's still very obvious that my printer still thinks it's working with plastic:)

-So the workflow I've settled on for now is to use vpype with the gcode plugin, which gives me a lot more control.
+[//]: # (So the workflow I've settled on for now is to use vpype with the gcode plugin, which gives me a lot more control.)